TheDukeDK/devsecops-demo/README.md

 ## Todo's
 **This demo is not yet complete!**

-Below is a list of todo's that need to be done before it is considered complete enough to be of use.
+Below is a list of todo's that need to be done.

+* Add hadolint to the pipeline.
 * Add snyk to setup markdown.
-* Add terrascan to the pipeline and some terraform scripts.
-* Add hadolint to the pipeline.
 * Write some markdown about pro's and con's of each tool.